 - Add the chickpeas, tahini, lemon juice, salt and garlic to a food processor.
 Process until smooth.

-- While the food processor is running, slowly pour in olive oil.
-Process until all the oil is mixed in and the hummus is smooth.
+- While the food processor is running, slowly pour in the olive oil.
+Process until all the oil is completely mixed in.

 - Makes about 1 1/2 cups.